-Our pro forma net tangible book value as of March 31, 2020 was \$, or \$ per share of common stock.
-Pro forma net tangible book value represents the amount of total tangible assets less total liabilities, and pro forma net tangible book value per share represents pro forma net tangible book value divided by the number of shares of common stock outstanding.
+Our net tangible book deficit as of March 31, 2020 was \$5,341.9 million, or \$16.99 per share of common stock.
+Net tangible book deficit represents the amount of total tangible assets less total liabilities, and net tangible book deficit per share represents net tangible book deficit divided by the number of shares of common stock outstanding.
+The calculation of net tangible book deficit and net tangible book deficit per share, does not include any impact of the Series A Redeemable Preferred Stock.

-After giving effect to (i) the sale of shares of common stock in this offering and the concurrent private placement at the assumed initial public offering price of \$ per share (the midpoint of the estimated public offering price range on the cover page of this prospectus) and (ii) the application of the net proceeds from this offering, our pro forma as adjusted net tangible book value as of would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing investors and an immediate dilution in pro forma as adjusted net tangible book value of \$ per share to new investors.
+After giving effect to (i) the sale of 96,760,972 shares of common stock in this offering and the concurrent private placement at the initial public offering price of \$22.00 per share and (ii) the application of the net proceeds from this offering, our as adjusted net tangible book deficit as of March 31, 2020 would have been \$4,530.1 million, or \$11.02 per share.
+This represents an immediate decrease in as adjusted net tangible book deficit of \$5.97 per share to our existing investors and an immediate dilution in as adjusted net tangible book deficit of \$33.02 per share to new investors.